chrisrough/terraform-provider-tos/docs/guides/103_modes.md

 ---
 page_title: "Provider Modes"
 ---
-The provider can be configured in two different modes with the difference of the backend to which it connects to:
+The provider can be configured in several modes with the difference of the backend to which it connects to:

 * tos: Tufin Orchestration Suite (TOS).
-* tba: Tufin Backend API (TBA); this mode ist not intended for public use.
+* tos_rc: Tufin Orchestration Suite (TOS); this mode ist not intended for public use.

 # Mode tos